Cecil Taylor: 2000s

 Taylor recorded sparingly in the 2000s, but continued to perform with his own ensembles (the Cecil Taylor Ensemble and the Cecil Taylor Big Band) and with other musicians such as Joe Locke, Max Roach, and Amiri Baraka.
 In 2004, the Cecil Taylor Big Band at the Iridium Jazz Club was nominated a best performance of 2004 by All About Jazz.
 The Cecil Taylor Trio was nominated for the same at the Highline Ballroom in 2009.
 The trio consisted of Taylor, Albey Balgochian, and Jackson Krall.
 In 2010, Triple Point Records released a deluxe limited-edition double LP titled Ailanthus/Altissima: Bilateral Dimensions of 2 Root Songs, a set of duos with Taylor's longtime collaborator Tony Oxley that was recorded live at the Village Vanguard.

 In 2013, he was awarded the Kyoto Prize for Music.
 He was described as "An Innovative Jazz Musician Who Has Fully Explored the Possibilities of Piano Improvisation".
 In 2014, his career and 85th birthday were honored at the Painted Bride Art Center in Philadelphia with the tribute concert event "Celebrating Cecil".
 In 2016, Taylor received a retrospective at the Whitney Museum of American Art entitled "Open Plan: Cecil Taylor".

 In 2008, Taylor performed with Pauline Oliveros at the Curtis R Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute.
 The concert was recorded and is available on a DVD which also features a 75-minute video of a Taylor poetry recital entitled Floating Gardens: The Poetry Of Cecil Taylor.
 Taylor, along with dancer Min Tanaka, was the subject of Amiel Courtin-Wilson's 2016 documentary film The Silent Eye.

 Ballet and dance

 In addition to piano, Taylor was always interested in ballet and dance.
 His mother, who died while he was young, was a dancer and played the piano and violin.
 Taylor once said: "I try to imitate on the piano the leaps in space a dancer makes."
-He collaborated with dancer Dianne McIntyre in the late 1970s and early 1980s.
+He collaborated with dancer Dianne McIntyre from the mid 1970s to the early 1980s.
 In 1979, he composed and played the music for a 12-minute ballet, "Tetra Stomp: Eatin' Rain in Space", featuring Mikhail Baryshnikov and Heather Watts.

 Poetry

 Taylor was a poet, and cited Robert Duncan, Charles Olson, and Amiri Baraka as major influences.
 He often integrated his poems into his musical performances, and they frequently appear in the liner notes of his albums.
 The album Chinampas, released by Leo Records in 1987, is a recording of Taylor reciting several of his poems while accompanying himself on percussion.
+His poetry was likened to his music primarily by the ways in which Taylor alters and transforms material both linguistic and musical.